These are photographs that I have taken on walks. Some may eventually become a new series. For now, they are my visual notebook.

 The Alleys series documents a lesser-known casualty of the construction boom in Seattle—alleyways.
 While they often carry a negative reputation, they are an integral part of the urban landscape.
 This project begin in 2013.

-The Drive-Ins series photos were taken in 1973.
+The Drive-Ins series photos were made in 1973.
 Shot in Southern California, this was the beginning of other documentation projects to follow.
 Drive-in theaters were on their way out in the early ‘70s.
 The land they were on became worth more than the money they brought in and many were torn down to build housing subdivisions and strip malls.

 The Hikes series is an ongoing project documenting hiking trails in Western Washington.
 These include urban trails, city, state, and national parks.